KarlssonLucas/dat257-laskuppen/README.md

   7. Epics

 But we also have our definition of done here.

+### Google-docs
+The most relevant things we have in google docs are our time logs and our social contract. [here] https://drive.google.com/drive/folders/1008sJI5Wnr-Zti_D7nwAibry_rtSnE1j is a link to the team folder.

 ### Final Report
 Our final report can be found [here]()